melaniehuang/visuals-of-an-adventure/README.md

 # visuals-of-an-adventure
-Using the data collected on my European trip - I'm going to attempt, attempt being the key word, to create an abstract representation of the data to live on a screen in our living room.
+Using the data collected on my European trip, create an abstract representation for our living room.

-Here goes nothing.

 Divided data into two groups: